foxor/JCard/README.md

    *  Params:
       *  Required:
          *  action: an expression that describes the player action
-   *  Server: Not Used
+   *  Server: Execute the action
    *  Client: Not Used
 *  Equals:
    *  Params:
       *  Required:
          *  test: an array of expressions.
-If all of them are the same, call then, otherwise call else.
+If all of them are the same, call return that value, else false
    *  Server: Used for boolean logic
    *  Client: Not used
 *  If: